A note on disjoint hypercyclicity for invertible bilateral pseudo-shifts on $\ell^{p}(\mathbb{Z})$: Abstract

 \section{Abstract}

-We first give a note on disjoint hypercyclicity for invertible bilateral pseudo-shifts on $\ell^{p}(\mathbb{Z})$, $1\leq p <\infty$.
-It is already known that if a tuple of bilateral weighted shifts on $\ell^{p}(\mathbb{Z})$, $1\leq p <\infty$, is disjoint hypercyclic, then non of the weighted shifts is invertible.
-We show that as for pseudo-shifts which is a generalization of weighted shifts, this fact is not true.
-We give an example of invertible bilateral pseudo-shifts on $\ell^{p}(\mathbb{Z})$, $1\leq p <\infty$, which are disjoint hypercyclic and whose inverses are also disjoint hypercyclic.
-Next we partially answer to the open problem posed by Martin, Menet and Puig (2022)\cite{MMP22} concerned with disjoint reiteratively hypercyclic, that is, we show that as for the operators on a reflexive Banach space, reiteratively hypercyclic ones are disjoint hypercyclic if and only if they are disjoint reiteratively hypercyclic.
+We give a sufficient condition for bilateral pseudo-shifts on $\ell^{p}(\mathbb{Z})$ to be disjoint hypercyclic and concrete examples.
+Next we partially answer the open problem posed by Martin, Menet and Puig (Disjoint frequently hypercyclic pseudo-shifts, J. Funct.
+Anal., \textbf{283} (1), 109474, 2022)\cite{MMP22} concerned with disjoint reiterative hypercyclicity, that is, we show that as for the operators on a reflexive Banach space, reiteratively hypercyclic ones are disjoint hypercyclic if and only if they are disjoint reiteratively hypercyclic.